Cloufish/blog/_posts/2021-03-21-OWASP-ZAP-as-a-great-fuzzing-tool.md

 ![lists](https://imgur.com/vFcOttN.jpg)

 Let's access the lab, this won't be a walkthrough focused blog post, it'll be mostly about using zaproxy fuzzer.

-Let's open zaproxy, then insert lab's url into URL to explore field and let's start exploring the app on the browser!
+Let's open ZAProxy, then insert lab's URL into URL to explore field and let's start exploring the app on the browser!

 ![zaproxy-ui](https://imgur.com/DIdjAAH.jpg)